 MoyaRuiz Cigars has announced its latest release, Il Ridotto.
 For this release, MoyaRuiz has become well known for its game themed releases like La Jugada (Dominos) and The Rake (Poker).
-For Il Ridotto, the company goes and explores the roots of gambling – something that is an integral part of gaming.
+For Il Ridotto, the company explores the roots of gambling – something that is an integral part of gaming.

 “Since both of our prior releases have to do with games, playing dominos and poker, we wanted to go back to the roots of gambling.
 That’s where the inspiration came from, to really tell the story of gambling, which Americans love so passionately.” commented Danny Moya, co-proprietor of MoyaRuiz Cigars in a press release.

 The Il Ridotto packaging also showcases the required attire for casino guests -including Tricorne (3 cornered) hat and Bauta (Venetian) masks which were intended to cultivate a more noble environment and consume one’s identity.

 The names of the vitolas pay homage to two games played at Il Risotto: Biribi (5 x 52) and Basetta (6 x 52).
 Biribi was game of chance game in which players placed bets on one of 70 possible outcomes.
 Meanwhile Basetta incorporates elements poker, blackjack, and gin rummy.